mcnayak/Supplychain_Dash-Snow_Tableau/README.md

 # supply_chain_dashboard
-Scripts to load snowflake tables, and Tableau dashboard
+Scripts to load snowflake tables, and download Tableau dashboard

 Steps:
 1. Use the sql script to create the necessary Snowflake Tables